EricFillion/CMPE-327/Documentation/a1/Tests/r1-login.md

 - open /logout
 - open /login
-- Validate that the the current page contains the #please-login-h1 element
+- Validate that the the current page contains the #message element says "Please login"
 - open /logout